The King, the Widow, and Rick: Plot

 In the days after the onset of the war against Negan and the Saviors, Rick, Maggie, and Carol correspond with each other to report on their victories and losses, and make plans to launch the next phase of the plan in a few days: Aaron returns to Hilltop with baby Gracie; Jesus keeps watch over the Saviors they have captured, secured on the fence outside of the community; Rick has traveled to the Scavengers' base to meet with Jadis.

 Maggie expresses disappointment that Jesus is using their supplies to provide them food and water, while Gregory suggest they build gallows to hang them.
 However, Jesus reminds them that by killing their prisoners they would be no better than the Saviors.
-Maggie later decides to allow the Saviors inside, imprisoned within in a makeshift cage, as long as they do not cause trouble.
+Maggie later decides to allow the Saviors inside, imprisoned in a makeshift cage, as long as they do not cause trouble.
 She then sends Gregory into the pen to be imprisoned with the Saviors, despite his loud protests, as she cannot trust him either.
 In private, Jesus thanks Maggie for keeping the Saviors alive, but she sees them as future bargaining chips.

 In the Kingdom, Ezekiel has secluded himself in his home, refusing to allow others to see him.
 Carol works to prepare other able-bodied residents to help in Rick's plan.
-Henry, Benjamin's younger brother, desperately wants to participate despite her hesitation, but she relents.
+Henry, Benjamin's younger brother, desperately wants to participate despite her hesitation, and eventually she relents.
 Afterwards, Carol is able to approach Ezekiel and tries to encourage him to take up leadership again, even if he just maintains his act.
 Ezekiel remains reluctant to participate and tells her to leave him alone.

 At the Scavengers' base, Rick shows Jadis the Polaroid photos of their victories and offers to deal with them in his war despite their previous actions; Jadis refuses to deal.
 With no options left, Rick is taken and kept prisoner inside a shipping container, stripped down to his boxer shorts.